The Magis High School Program

 - Students also have the opportunity to visit local colleges and universities.
 In addition, during their Sophomore or Junior year, they are invited to participate in a four-day Southern California college tour.

-- Six-week SAT Prep courses are offered to sophomores and juniors in the fall and spring.
+- Six-week SAT Prep courses are offered to students in their junior year.
 Limited spots are available.
-More information coming soon.

-Magis students are able to use the Magis Center to study, complete assignments and projects, and seek academic support.
+Students are able to use the BEE office to study, complete assignments and projects, and seek academic support.

-Each year, an SI Alumni Volunteer serves the Magis Center as an academic tutor, mentor, and advocate who works with our students one-on-one.
 Students who fall under a certain GPA are contacted by the Magis Academic Support Coordinators to create and sustain an improvement plan.
-Magis students are encouraged to take advantage of the resources that are available daily in the office.
-The office is open from 8:00 am to 4:30 pm Monday through Thursday and 9:20 am - 3:30 pm on Friday and is staffed by one of the Magis Center Staff.
+These students are encouraged to take advantage of the resources that are available daily in the office.
+The office is open from 8:00 am to 4:30 pm Monday through Thursday and 9:20 am - 3:30 pm on Friday and is staffed by one of the BEE staff.

 Magis College Workshops Fall 2018